freedomofpress/securedrop-docs/docs/development/setup_development.rst

 .. note:: You do not need this step if you only plan to work on the web application or the documentation.

-To get started, you will need to install Vagrant, VirtualBox, Docker, and Ansible on your development workstation.
+To get started, you will need to install Vagrant, Libvirt, Docker, and Ansible on your development workstation.